 In 1685 [her son] William Pierrepont 4th Earl Kingston (age 23) and [her daughter-in-law] Anne (age 12) were married.
 She by marriage Countess Kingston upon Hull.

 On 26th June 1685 [her father] John Evelyn of Wiltshire (age 83) died.
-He left his daughter [her sister] Sarah Evelyn Viscountess Fanshawe and Castleton (age 43) only five shillings in his will since he disapproved of her marriage with George Saunderson 5th Viscount Castleton (age 53).
+He left his daughter [her sister] Sarah Evelyn Viscountess Fanshawe and Castleton (age 43) only five shillings in his will since he disapproved of her marriage with [her brother-in-law] George Saunderson 5th Viscount Castleton (age 53).

 In 1687 [her son] Evelyn Pierrepont 1st Duke Kingston upon Hull (age 32) and [her daughter-in-law] Mary Fielding Countess Kingston upon Hull (age 19) were married.
 She the daughter of William Feilding 2nd Earl Desmond 3rd Earl Denbigh and Mary Carey Countess Desmond and Denbigh.